maheavula/picoCTFs-Challenges-2024/Case_Studies/General_Skills/Dont_u_love_banners.md

 ![Banner5](https://github.com/user-attachments/assets/0291c5d2-fec1-4b2e-9845-99e5f02e0305)

-  - Basically I taught there would many top conferences but later I got to know that the top most is DEF CON.
+  - Basically I taught there would many top conferences but later I got to know that the top most is **DEF CON**.

 ![Banner6](https://github.com/user-attachments/assets/8a19d48e-909f-4992-abd0-e4823d34e7b9)

-  - After giving it, another question is posed like first hacker ever was known for phreaking, for this I got answer from internet, who was names as John Draper.
+  - After giving it, another question is posed like first hacker ever was known for phreaking, for this I got answer from internet, who was names as **John Draper**.

 ![Banner7](https://github.com/user-attachments/assets/1059f9af-2e02-4c10-9db3-a1cbe19b1ddf)